SnehaChoraria/To-Do-List/README.md

 - Search tasks by title, priority, or status
 - Statistics: completion rate, pending count, streaks
 - Save and load tasks from file (`FileHandler`)
-- JavaFX UI with interactive controls
+- SWING GUI with interactive controls

 ---